 Money issues tend to be a major source of stress for many Americans, and military families are no exception.
-Military Service Members identify financial issues as one of their top concerns.
+Service Members identify financial issues as one of their top concerns.
 Poor money-management skills and lack of financial resources can lead to stress that spills over into your relationships, wearing you down.
-The good news is smart spending and saving can help you cope with stress and feel more in control.
+The good news is, smart spending and saving can help you cope with stress and feel more in control.
 Good saving habits, in particular, can help reduce financial unpredictability—and help lower your stress.

 Money, stress, and your health

 Financial stress can increase your risk of poor health and negatively impact your productivity and mood.
-People who report high debt (compared to assets) also are likely to feel greater levels of stress and depression.
+People who report high debt (compared to assets) also are likely to feel greater levels of mental stress and depression.
 They tend to have higher blood pressure too.
 Owing debts other than your mortgage might be particularly stressful, especially if you have credit card debt, personal loans, and more.
-On the flip side, saving money is associated with better psychological health and well-being.
+On the flip side, saving money is associated with better mental health and well-being.

 Money, stress, and your relationships